MEET OUR PRACTITIONERS

 L.Ac., Dipl.
 OM.,

-Kailey is a general practitioner with a special interest in the treatment of psycho-emotional distress, pain, insomnia, digestive upset, headaches, and Women’s health.
-She has trained extensively in multiple approaches to the practice of acupuncture in order to comprehensively approach a patient’s situation from multiple therapeutic viewpoints.
+Kailey is a general practitioner with a special interest in the treatment of psycho-emotional well-being, women’s health, and fertility.
+She has trained in multiple approaches to the practice of acupuncture and herbal medicine in order to comprehensively approach a patient’s situation from multiple therapeutic viewpoints.

-Kailey has completed 500 hours of close training and study in the practice of 5 Element Acupuncture, a branch of Chinese Medicine that is very effective in supporting patients who are moving through psychological/emotional pain and distress, post traumatic stress, and addictive behaviors.
+She has completed extensive training and certification in the practice of 5 Element Acupuncture, a branch of Chinese Medicine that nurtures and enhances the relationship between mind, body, and spirit.

-Kailey is also enthusiastically involved in ongoing studies with a group of longstanding Chinese medicine practitioners who are bringing some of the palpatory techniques from the Western osteopathic tradition into the practice of acupuncture and Chinese medicine.
-Kailey has completed multiple rounds of Engaging Vitality’s fundamental modules, as well as their intermediate Cranial and Visceral courses.
-She is also involved with ongoing Engaging Vitality practice groups both along the Front Range and outside of Colorado.
+She is also involved in ongoing studies with a group of longstanding Chinese medicine practitioners who are bringing some of the palpation techniques from the Western osteopathic tradition into the practice of acupuncture and Chinese medicine.
+This synthesis is called Engaging Vitality.
+Kailey is involved with ongoing Engaging Vitality practice groups both along the Front Range and outside of Colorado.